-If you’re looking to maximise your day at the Universal Studios Resort then I highly recommend paying for an Express Pass.
+If you’re looking to maximise your day at the Universal Studios Resort then I highly recommend paying for a Universal Express Pass.

-Express Passes are additional tickets on top of your traditional park ticket and allow you to skip to the front of the line on all the rides except Jurassic World VelociCoaster, Hagrid’s Magical Creatures Motorbike Adventure and Pteranodon Flyers at Universal’s Islands of Adventure
+The Universal Express Pass is an additional ticket on top of your traditional park ticket and allow you to skip to the front of the line on all the rides except Jurassic World VelociCoaster, Hagrid’s Magical Creatures Motorbike Adventure and Pteranodon Flyers at Universal’s Islands of Adventure

 The price of an Express Pass varies based on a number of factors including;